 Comforted by nature, inspired by design, Beklina is passionate about living at the harmonious crossroads of the two.
 Founded in 2006, Beklina was the first and original online, “eco boutique.”
 Zealous trendsetters to the core, the shop has an emotional pull towards influential and arousing collections brought forth by new and established designers that love to play with color, print and fresh contrast.

-Based in Northern California, our shop is a family business that tightly curates the strongest thinkers and artists in the fashion world, emphasizing USA made, well crafted heirloom wares with sustainable ideals.
+Based in Northern California, our shop is a family business ( a mom and two daughters) that tightly curates strong thinkers and artists in the fashion world, emphasizing USA made, well crafted heirloom wares with sustainable ideals.
 Portraying our aesthetic, Beklina continues to present pieces that are versatilve and timeless.